Home Citroënët home

 Citroën's hydropneumatic suspension, despite a reputation for complexity, complication and unreliability is actually very simple in operation and very reliable and furthermore, offers an unrivalled level of comfort coupled with excellent handling and grip.

-Hydropneumatic suspension was first shown in 1952 when it was fitted to the rear of the 15CV H Traction Avant .
+Hydropneumatic suspension was first shown in 1954 when it was fitted to the rear of the 15CV H Traction Avant .
 This was a foretaste of the system that was fitted to the astonishing DS 19 of 1955.
-Variants of the suspension have been fitted subsequently to the GS of 1970, the SM of the same year, the CX , the BX , the XM and the Xantia .
+Variants of the suspension have been fitted subsequently to the GS of 1970, the SM of the same year, the CX , the BX , the XM, the Xantia most C5s and the C6.
 Other cars fitted with the system were the M 35 Wankel-engined prototype, the GZ Birotor , some variants of the H van and various Rolls Royce and Mercedes-Benz cars where it was used under licence.

 For an excellent technical guide in Adobe Acrobat format covering all Citroën's hydraulic systems, click here and follow the link to Technical Guide.